kai687/sphinxawesome-theme/docs/demo/auto.rst

 On this page, you'll see an example how automatically generated module documentation looks like in Sphinx.

+You can check another example in the
+:ref:`module documentation <Sphinx awesome theme module documentation>`
 ------------------
 Automodule example
 ------------------